Vish-al-Singla/BananaTranslater/README.md

-# PirateTranslater
+# Minions Language Translater
-A VanillaJS based Tranlaion APP which converts simple text to Pirate Language
+A VanillaJS based Tranlaion APP which converts simple text to Banana Language